 What are the key features of bill protection insurance policies?

 - Choice of monthly benefit: With bill cover, you have the flexibility to choose the monthly benefit amount that you may require to cover your bill payments.
-The level of cover available may be between $500 and $4,000.
-This amount may vary between providers.
+The level of cover available is typically between $1,000 and $4,000.

 - Guaranteed acceptance: You are not required to undertake any medical examinations or blood tests, which means applying for cover is easy and you will automatically accepted.